danyg/render-beforeall/README.md

 Also when following TDD is way easier to follow [one test - one assertion](./one-test-one-assertion.md) is part of the discipline.
 It's easier to stop work at any moment when you have the test functional description described than the GOD test with several scenarios without any description.
 Also, way easier to read in a code review, and particularly easier to extract the test report and share it with team members to reduce duplication tests.

 I strongly believe that Kent Dodds approach could be ok in small and/or fast projects (MVP) that are not intended to be refactored often or that might die quickly.
-But in a continuous delivery project, where refactors and new features additions are high, better to go with [one test - one assertion](./one-test-one-assertion.md) principle for the reasons explained in that link.
+But in a continuous delivery project, where refactors and new feature additions are high, better to go with [one test - one assertion](./one-test-one-assertion.md) principle for the reasons explained in that link.

-### CONCLUSION
+## Conclusion

-It will be a way better solution to have jest `subtests` similarly as how python subtest work
+It will be a way better solution to have jest `subtests` similar to python's [unittest.subTest](https://docs.python.org/3/library/unittest.html#distinguishing-test-iterations-using-subtests) work

 Rewriting Kent Dodds example: